A glossary of online marketing cliches, acronyms and other marketing-speak.

 Bing Ads (now Microsoft Ads): Bing Ads are Microsoft’s version of pay-per-click search ads.
 They work similarly to Google Ads, but you’ll get different results because the audiences and algorithms are different.
 Bing Ads can be a successful traffic driver, and they can be less expensive, too.

 Bounce rate: This is a metric within Google Analytics that indicates whether website visitors are engaging with content.
 A bounce occurs if someone visits a website page and leaves without clicking any links or buttons on the page.
 The bounce rate is the percentage of visits that end with a bounce.
+This metric will not be part of Google Analytics 4, which Google started rolling out in 2021.

 Call to Action (CTA): In the context of digital marketing, a call to action is a phrase, a link, a button that encourages a customer or potential customer to take the next step.
 They should appear frequently on websites, on landing pages, in social media posts and in emails so people know what they are expected to do next.
-“Buy now,” “Subscribe,” “Get Your Free Updates,” and “Learn More” are examples of calls to action
+“Buy now,” “Subscribe,” “Get Your Free Updates,” and “Learn More” are examples of calls to action.

 Click: An action that is recorded when a web user clicks on a link or button.